glpi-project/docdev/source/packaging.rst

 Using system libraries
 ----------------------

-Since most distributions prefers the use of system libraries (maintened separately); you can't rely on the vendor directory shipped in the public tarball; nor use composer.
+Since most distributions prefers the use of system libraries (maintained separately); you can't rely on the vendor directory shipped in the public tarball; nor use composer.

 The way to handle third party libraries is to provide an autoload file with paths to you system libraries.
 You'll find all requirements from the ``composer.json`` file provided along with GLPI: